 Information that we receive through this call for evidence will help us to:

-- Support the development of hydrogen policy in Ireland;
+- Support the development of BESSs in Ireland;

-- Collect evidence on the challenges and opportunities associated with the production of low carbon hydrogen in Ireland;
+- Collect evidence on the challenges and opportunities associated with the development of BESSs in the electricity sector;

-- Collect evidence on the challenges and opportunities associated with the distribution and delivery of low carbon hydrogen in Ireland and;
+- Collect evidence on the challenges and opportunities associated with the integration of BESSs to the electricity market in Ireland;

-- Collect evidence on the challenges and opportunities associated with the consumption of low carbon hydrogen in Ireland.
+- Collect evidence on the challenges and opportunities associated with the provision of long-duration energy storage services.

-The call for evidence below is divided into 4 sections addressing the future policy and roles of hydrogen as per above.
-The responses to each of the questions below can be filled into the IERC Hydrogen Call for Evidence document.
-The completed document should be returned by e-mail to firstname.lastname@example.org by 5pm Friday 4th February 2022.
+The call for evidence below is divided into 8 sections addressing the future policy and roles of BESSs as per above and feedback on the draft document.
+The responses to each of the questions below can be filled into the Call for Evidence document.
+The completed document should be returned by e-mail to firstname.lastname@example.org by 5pm Friday 13th May 2022.

-Responses need not cover all sections or even an entire section.
-This is a broad call for evidence, and we acknowledge that not all stakeholders will have time or expertise to complete all sections.
+Responses may not cover all sections or even an entire section.
+This is a broad call for evidence, and we acknowledge that not all stakeholders will have time to complete all sections.